whitneylopezc/FEWD-SF-59/class_1/README.md

-# Welcome to FEWD 59!
+# Welcome to FEWD!

 ## Instructor Information
-- Melody Serra: melodyserra@gmail.com
+- Brian Cama: brian.cama@ga.co
+- Jon Zachary: jon.zachary@ga.co

 ## What is front-end web development?
 - Everything your eyes can see on the page.